 A minister friend once told me, “Sacrifice moves the heart of God.”
 I hope he’s right.
 Not that I doubt the statement as a stand-alone truth.
 God himself made the ultimate sacrifice for us, the morning after his Son foreshadowed the sentiment by washing twelve sets of grubby feet ― including those of the man who was about to sell him out ― which Jesus knew even as he was rinsing the road grime from the man’s feet.

 My hesitation has to do with the basis of my fast.
 I am giving up coffee as a way of asking God to strengthen and renew my devotion to Christ Jesus.
 I’m not completely sure that is the proper way to approach this.
 A fast is not a device to attain some kind of cosmic leverage on God.
-No one can “lever” anything with God.
+No one can “lever” anything out of God.
 But I believe it is definitely a means of gaining spiritual leverage against one’s own flesh.
 The rest ― increased strength in my relationship with Christ ― will come one way or another.